lana-20/selenium4-new-window/README.md

 For example, a user wants to open new tabs inside their WebDriver.
 They are using Selenium for scraping website content from the apps with JavaScript elements that load upon some event tigger.

-In Selenium 3, engineers had to create a new driver object and then perform the _switch_ operation using the _WindowHandle()_ method to perform consequtive steps.
+In Selenium 3, engineers had to create a new driver object and then perform the <code>switch</code> operation using the <code>WindowHandle()</code> method to perform consequtive steps.

-Selenium 4 comes with the _newWindow_ API, which lets testers create and switch to a new window/tab without creating a new WebDriver object.
+Selenium 4 comes with the <code>newWindow</code> API, which lets testers create and switch to a new window/tab without creating a new WebDriver object.

 ## Create new window (or) new tab and switch
 Create a new blank window (or) tab and focus the new window/tab on the screen.
 No need to switch to work with the new window/tab.